MIGRATION & DEVELOPMENT IN CENTRAL AMERICA: FORGING DIALOGUES, UNDERSTANDING IMPACTS

-LATIN AMERICA AND THE CARRIBEAN REMITTANCE INDUSTRY SCORECARD
+LATIN AMERICA AND THE CARIBBEAN REMITTANCE INDUSTRY SCORECARD

-The scorecard is a quantitative framework used to rate more than 50 companies operating in fourteen countries in the region on a variety of criteria, focusing on remittance transfer service as well as country climates.
+The scorecard is a quantitative framework used to rate more than 50 companies operating in ten countries in the region on a variety of criteria, focusing on remittance transfer service as well as country climates.
 Criteria include pricing, geographic coverage in the United States and Latin America, rural vs. urban coverage, financial services intermediation, customer satisfaction, and special product features.
-We are currently in the second phase of the scorecard data collection.
-This project is funded by the Inter-American Development Bank (IADB).
+Data collection is underway, and the Scorecard is scheduled for release in Fall 2014.

 HISPANIC MIGRANT SURVEY REPORT

 The goals of this project are to determine the impact of the current economic crisis on remittances and on the contacts with the families and countries of Hispanic immigrants.
 The study will establish the pattern of use of financial services to cope with the crisis and describe the actual civic participation of the immigrants related to the crisis.
-This project is funded by the Inter-American Development Bank (IADB).
+This project is funded by the Multilateral Investment Fund, a member of the Inter-American Development Bank Group.

 TRAINING SESSIONS ON MIGRATION AND DEVELOPMENT

-The Remittances and Development Program designs and delivers a training program on migration and development for high-level government officials from the Middle East and North Africa.
+The Remittances and Development Program designs and delivers a training program on migration and development for high-level government officials.
 The training sessions aim to strengthen governments’ capacity to provide effective, targeted, and comprehensive solutions to various forms of migration, including supporting measures to promote the linkage between migration and development.
-Each training session focuses on a different aspect of migration and development, including issues such as diasporas’ role in home-country development, remittances and financial asset building, regulatory affairs, and women and migration.
-The program, called “Euromed Migration II,” is funded by the European Commission and DG EuropeAid.
+Each training session focuses on a different aspect of migration and development, including issues such as the role of the diaspora in home-country development, remittances and financial asset building, regulatory affairs, and women and migration.